veaba/veaba/README.md

 - 🌱 I's currently focusing on the following tasks.
   - Chinese translation for v3.vuejs.org: [docs-next-zh-cn](https://github.com/vuejs/docs-next-zh-cn/).
   - A http proxy server of rust language (likeness Nginx) [Rusic](https://github.com/veaba/rustic).
-  - Developing A prosonal blog.
+  - Developing A personal blog.
   - Developing A note system,all system are operational.
   - Developing Some tools.
 - ⚡ Fun fact: Everything is just begin.